Kills & Prevents Yeast: A Brief Guide

 • Terbinafine 250 mg (Lamisil) 1 pill a day for 2 full months; and

-• Nystatin 500,000 IU 2 pills 2 times a day ongoing while on herbal or prescription antibiotics.
-A person can replace nystatin with an herbal combination mixture 2 pills 2 times a day.
-(Common herbs found individually or mixed together that promote yeast removal include: Pau D’arco, caprylic acid, rosemary oil, thyme oil, garlic, and grapefruit seed extract.
-Products I recommend which include some of these herbs include: CapriPlus by Karuna and Phytostan by Integrative Therapeutics.); and
+• Nystatin 500,000 IU 2 pills 2 times a day ongoing while on herbal or prescription antibiotics.—OR—Herbal Combination 2 pills 2 times a day or 40 drops 2 times a day.
+(Common herbs found individually or mixed together that promote yeast removal include: Pau D’arco, caprylic acid, rosemary oil, thyme oil, cinnamon oil, clove oil, berberine, garlic, and grapefruit seed extract.
+Products I recommend which include some of these herbs include CapriPlus by Karuna and Elim-A-Cand by Researched Nutritionals.)

 Option three works about 80 percent of the time.
 Terbinafine is approved for the treatment of fungus infections.
 It is in an entirely different family than the azoles.
 In a generic form, it costs around $50 for a one-month treatment.